dajhub/dotfiles-archive/README.md

 They are for my personal use but feel free to browse!!

 To do:
-- List of software and fonts to install
+- List of software/fonts to install